Force (film series): Force 2 (2016)

-ACP Yashvardhan "Yash" Singh (John Abraham) is a no non-sense police officer who still has a passion of crime fighting despite to losing his wife, Maya (Genelia D'Souza) five years ago and having her hallucination in present.
-He soon receives a news of murder of three R.A.W. agents, one of them was his best friend Harish.
+ACP Yashvardhan "Yash" Singh (John Abraham) is a no-nonsense police officer who has maintained his passion for crime fighting despite losing his wife, Maya (Genelia D'Souza) five years ago and suffering from hallucinations about her.
+He soon receives news of a murder of three R.A.W. agents, one of whom was his best friend Harish.

-Yash suddenly receives the clue from Harish before dying, the clue indicates that someone like a "SPY" working in Budapest embassy is planning to destroy R.A.W. team.
-Yash updates the information to Intelligence bureau director and R.A.W. head Anjan.
-Anjan suggest Yash to team-up with eastern European junior in-charge Sub Inspector Kamaljeet Kaur (Sonakshi Sinha) to go Budapest.
-Yash and KK reach to safe house in Budapest but suddenly they escape a blast, at this process he tells her about the same clue (means someone from Budapest embassy is leaking information and location of RAW agents).
+Yash suddenly receives a clue that Harish left before dying; the clue indicates that a spy is working in the Budapest embassy and is planning to destroy the R.A.W. team.
+Yash sends the information to the Intelligence Bureau director and R.A.W. head Anjan.
+Anjan suggests to Yash that he should team up with the Eastern European junior in-charge Sub Inspector Kamaljeet "KK" Kaur (Sonakshi Sinha) and go to Budapest.
+Yash and KK reach the safe house in Budapest but suddenly are struck by a blast.
+After escaping the attack, Yash tells her about the clue that someone from the Budapest embassy is leaking information and the location of R.A.W. agents.

-Yash and KK shift to hotel to find more about embassy employees, she finds three suspects from database while he investigates alone with five employees who were included in database and they have party in club.
-Yash gets fourth suspect in whom he believes to be real culprit as KK does not believe.
-The fourth suspect is revealed to be Shiv Sharma (Tahir Raj Bhasin), a mastermind terrorist who has a mission to destroy RAW by providing locations and informations of RAW agents to his Chinese spies.
+Yash and KK shift to the hotel to find out more about embassy employees.
+She finds three suspects from database while he investigates alone with five employees who were included in database and they have party in club.
+Yash gets fourth suspect in whom he believes to be real culprit, as KK does not believe.
+The fourth suspect is revealed to be Shiv Sharma (Tahir Raj Bhasin), a mastermind terrorist who has a mission to destroy R.A.W. by providing locations and informations of R.A.W. agents to his Chinese spies.
 Yash and KK decides to lure anyone in glass art museum by giving fake mail for Chinese spy recruitment.
 Shiv decodes the location and reaches with first suspect.
 After some investigation KK realizes that Yash was right, Yash goes to Shiv's home to track him down but Shiv later runs away, KK tries to catch Shiv but gets knocked by him.
 They arrest Shiv after a chase and decides to bring him to India at any cost.
 In every attempt they have to fight Shiv's men.
-They have failed to save another RAW agent in train station underground.
-In final attempt Shiv gets shot and gets rushed to hospital.
+They have failed to save another R.A.W. agent in train station underground.
+In final attempt Shiv gets shot and gets rushed to the hospital.
 Yash later learns that Shiv is alive then gets taunted and hinted by him.
 Yash checks KK's watch and realizes that tracking chip was placed in it when she was knocked.